ydz-one/movie-recommender/README_milestone3.txt

 SimilarityAlgorithm and uses, as expected, the Pearson Correlation Coefficient algorithm to calculate the similarity of User u and User v's ratings.
 We return 0 as the similarity if the denominator is ever 0.

+The predictPreference() method in Recommender is used to predict a user preference rating given a user and a movie that user hasn't seen.
+Because the input movie ratings are provided as a integer between 0 and 5 inclusive, we decided to cap the predicted movie rating in this same interval.
+So, this means any negative predicted rating is rounded up to 0 and any rating above 5 is rounded down to 5.

 The DescendingScoreComparator class is a Comparator we made to sort a Map by its value in descending order.
 It is used in the getTopEntries() method in